The Dangers of Elevator Work

 - Crushing injuries

-Common Causes of Elevator Accidents
+Common Causes of Elevator Accidents in NYC

 While elevators are a convenient mode of transportation in buildings, they can also pose risks if not properly maintained or operated.
 Some common causes of elevator accidents include: